 In actual practice, however, a President can influence the Congress in powerful ways.
 A President will make his wishes known, and then urge congress to turn them into a bill and send it to him for a signature.
 When the opposition party controls the House, as it did during Reagan’s presidency, a President is unlikely to get his tax policy suggestions adopted unless he is able to attract wide support from the voters, and bring public pressure to bear on recalcitrant members of the House and Senate.
 Reagan used this strategy with great success in his efforts to push tax cuts through the Congress.
 “If you can’t make them see the light,” he would say, “make them feel the heat.”

 The president used similar tactics to persuade Congress to fund the military buildup that he considered essential to his plan to win, once and for all, the Cold War that had threatened the security of the American people for decades.

 Reagan’s efforts to rein in social welfare spending were less successful.
-He did try to persuade Congress to slow the growth of government programs he considered wasteful, hence the textbook statement that Reagan “proposed massive spending cuts” to “compensate for the lost revenue.”
-When mere words were not effective, Reagan used his veto power to stop Congressional spending.
+He did try to persuade Congress to slow the growth of government programs he considered wasteful, but when tax revenues are growing politicians tend to be eager to spend.
+When mere words failed, Reagan used his veto power to slow the growth in Congressional spending.
 During his two terms Reagan wielded the veto pen seventy-eight times.
 Nine of his vetoes were over-ridden by super-majorities in the House and Senate.